 Biochar is a key component of our fertilizer science.
 Biochar is the result of heating green waste (grasses, wood chips, compost, biosolids, litters) at high temperatures in an oxygen-free environment.
 This reaction, known as pyrolysis, burns the lignin, carbohydrates, proteins, lipids, etc, leaving behind porous carbon structures.
 Higher temperature reactions with less oxygen present results in a biochar with higher porosity.

-Due to the high surface area of our biochar, the adsorption capacities are massive (cation exchange capacity).
+Due to the high surface area of our biochar, the adsorption capacities are massive (cation exchange capacity, anion exchange capacity).
 That's a ridiculously complicated way to say it doesn't "soak up" ions, but rather "bonds" and holds onto ions.
 Carbon’s adsorption capacity allows it to bond and hold onto molecules (liquid, solids, or gasses).
 The carbon can then release the molecules by either heat or agitation.

 In the realm of turfgrass nutrients, the bonding of nutrient molecules to porous carbon means the nutrients can become “adsorbed” and then slowly released to the plants as the climate demands.
 While this works to slow the availability of nutrients, it also adds a certain level of unpredictability to the release of the nutrients.
 To combat that issue, the biochar must become “charged” or coated with organic materials first, then, the biochar can be further reacted with additional nutrients, providing a more consistent, predictable release to the plants.
 As much as we'd like to take credit for this ingenious idea, we discovered it by accident.
 And then we patented it.
 And then University of Minnesota started to run trials on it.